-Before developing your marketing budget, you need to consider which target audience you want to reach and, most importantly, set priorities.
+Before developing your marketing budget, you need to consider which target audience and set priorities.

-With that in mind, you can create more efficient campaigns, which avoids wasting resources and occupies less budget room.
+With that in mind, you can create more efficient campaigns, which avoid wasting resources and occupies less budget room.

 Ask yourself about each audience’s needs.
-If the buyer persona you want to reach has little or no knowledge about your brand, it will probably require more investment for conversion.
+If the buyer persona you are trying to reach has little or no knowledge about your brand, it will probably require more investment for conversion.

-On the other hand, if the target is already loyal to the brand, it won’t be necessary to conduct especially robust campaigns.
+On the other hand, if the target is already loyal to the brand, there’s no need to conduct especially robust campaigns.

 The channels you will use

-With your target audience in mind, you should consider which channels will be used.
+With your target audience in mind, you should choose your channels.

 If the buyer persona is a heavy user of social media, you can consider developing a content strategy, which has great organic impact and may cost very little to the budget.

-On the other hand, if you want to reach an audience that only uses the internet in their professional life and is not used to accessing blogs or reading posts on social networks, you will need a heavier investment in paid advertising.
+On the other hand, if you want to reach an audience that only uses the internet professionally and doesn’t read blogs or social media posts, you will need to invest more in paid advertising.

-Of course, it is not recommended to engage in only one channel.
-Therefore, it is important to detail different platforms in your budget and indicate how much you intend to spend on each one of them.
+Of course, do not rely solely on one channel.
+Therefore, indicate how much you intend to spend on each one of them.

 If you don’t measure your strategies’ results, you lose good opportunities to optimize your future approach.

-Considering that you have access to your campaigns and budgets from past periods, use them to generate insights into creating an ideal marketing budget.
+Since you have access to your past campaign and budget data, use them to generate insights to create an ideal marketing budget.

 For example, if you notice that you’ve invested some of your resources in campaigns that have proven to be ineffective, you should naturally rethink this practice.